dryad-naiad-software/sethlans/README.md

 ## Overview

-Sethlans is designed to be a render farm that can work in both local and remote networks utilizing Blender as the rendering backend.
+Sethlans is designed to be a render farm/network renderer that can work in both local and remote networks utilizing Blender as the rendering backend.
 It is written in Java 8 and is open source software.

 ## Features
 * Cross Platform